sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## Enrolling your account with Okta Verify and FastPass on your laptop

+You will need your Yubikey to enroll a new laptop.
+If you do not have a Yubikey, you will need to have OTP or Push Notifications set up on your mobile device in order to authenticate into your account and set up Okta Verify on your laptop.

 [**Video instructions**](https://www.loom.com/share/638bfd8b9c1d4843b632d113ef6b167d)

 - Download the Okta Verify app (you can download it from the App Store or go to the Self Service app on your laptop and download it from there)